concordion/concordion-net/doc/README.md

 ### Initial setup

 To publish this Concoridon.NET documentation to the Concordion web page, we need to transfer changes made in the master branch of this Concordion.NET repository to the [concordion-website repository](https://github.com/concordion/concordion-website).
-This is accomplished by extracting the `doc` directory from the master into the gh-pages branch and by including this gh-pages branch as the sub-directory `static-content/dotnet` into the remote repository of concoridon-website.
+This is accomplished by extracting the `doc` directory from the master into the gh-pages branch and by including this gh-pages branch as the sub-directory `dotnet` into the remote repository of concoridon-website.
 We are using [git-subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) to move changes between repositories. git-subtree can construct synthetic branches from existing commits and ad remote repositories as sub-directories.

 To make this Concordion.NET documentation available on a separate branch, we split this documentation:
 ```